googleprojectzero/Jackalope/README.md

 `-dict <path>` - Provides a dictionary to be used during mutation.
 The dictionary should be a text file with every entry on a separate line. `\xXX` escape sequences can be used.

+`-dump_coverage` - Periodically export coverage (as `coverage.txt` in the output directory) in a format suitable for importing into [Lighthouse](https://github.com/gaasedelen/lighthouse)

 For TinyInst instrumentation command line arguments, refer to [TinyInst readme](https://github.com/googleprojectzero/TinyInst).

 Example (macOS):